 - Revenue and employee count — larger organizations pay more because the potential exposure is greater.

-The real question: premiums vs. risk
+The real question: insurance vs. operational risk

 Cyber insurance works the same way.
 It transfers financial risk.
 It doesn’t reduce the probability of an incident, the operational disruption, the reputational damage, or the stress of managing a crisis.
 Good security controls do that.

-Compliance requirements are pushing the decision
+Business expectations are pushing the decision

 - State privacy laws — states like California (CCPA/CPRA), Colorado, Connecticut, and Virginia have privacy laws that create liability exposure.
 Cyber insurance helps manage that exposure.